kickstarter/android-oss/builds.md

 typically be generating debug builds.
 Release builds are for when we want to distribute the application to other users.
 The [Android Tools site](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Build-Types) has more on the difference between debug and release builds.
+Debug builds will have features that assist with debugging and testing, like the ability to change endpoints.

 ## Product flavors

 There are two product flavors: `internal` and `external`.
 The internal product flavor is for distribution to internal or trusted users.
 In iOS, we use beta builds for this purpose.
-The internal build will have features that assist with debugging and testing, like the ability to change endpoints.

 External builds are for distribution on the Google Play store.

 ## Signing packages